Conformal removability of non-simple Schramm-Loewner evolutions: Introduction

 Since Schramm's original work, several other representations of $\SLE_\kappa$ have been discovered.
 In particular, there has been a substantial amount of work in recent years based on and centered around its representation as a random conformal welding, which we recall is defined as follows.
 Suppose that $\D_1$, $\D_2$ are copies of the unit disk $\D$ and $\phi \colon \partial \D_1 \to \partial \D_2$ is a homeomorphism.
-A \emph{conformal welding} with \emph{welding homeomorphism $\phi$} consists of a simple loop $\eta$ on $\s^2$ and pair of conformal maps $\psi_i$ from $\D_i$ to the two sides of $\s^2 \setminus \eta$ so that $\phi = \psi_2^{-1} \circ \psi_1$.
+A \emph{conformal welding} with \emph{welding homeomorphism $\phi$} consists of a simple loop $\eta$ on $\s^2$ and a pair of conformal maps $\psi_i$ from $\D_i$ to the two sides of $\s^2 \setminus \eta$ so that $\phi = \psi_2^{-1} \circ \psi_1$.
 It is in general not obvious whether a conformal welding exists for a given welding homeomorphism $\phi$ and, if so, whether it is unique.
 It was shown by Sheffield \cite{she2016zipper} that if the welding homeomorphism is defined using the boundary length measure for a certain type of Liouville quantum gravity (LQG) surface then the conformal welding exists and the welding interface is an $\SLE_\kappa$ curve for $\kappa < 4$.
 Sheffield's welding result was extended to the case $\kappa = 4$ in \cite{hp2021welding} and a number of welding results for $\kappa > 4$ were proved in \cite{dms2021mating}.
-In particular, the $\SLE_\kappa$ curves for $\kappa \in (4,8)$ arise as the welding interface when one glues together two independent stable looptrees where each loop is filled with a conditionally independent quantum disk.
+In particular, the $\SLE_\kappa$ curves for $\kappa \in (4,8)$ arise as the welding interface when one glues together two independent stable looptrees $\CT_1$, $\CT_2$ where each loop is filled with a conditionally independent quantum disk.
+A stable looptree consists of a countable collection of loops and the loops of $\CT_1$ (resp.\ $\CT_2$) correspond to the complementary components that the $\SLE_\kappa$ surrounds on its left (resp.\ right) side.
+The welding in this case is defined as follows.
+We first note that the stable looptrees $\CT_i$ each come with a measure $\nu_i$ on their outer boundary (in the same way that the continuum random tree comes with a measure).
+In the finite volume case (so that the welding is homeomorphic to $\s^2$) we assume that we have conditioned $\nu_1$, $\nu_2$ to have total mass $1$ (or more generally have sampled $\ell$ from some distribution on $\R_+$ and then take $\nu_1$, $\nu_2$ to have total mass $\ell$).
+A pair of homeomorphisms $\psi_i \colon \CT_i \to \s^2$ for $i = 1,2$ give a welding of $\CT_1$, $\CT_2$ if they are conformal in each of the loops of the~$\CT_i$ (hence giving an embedding of each of the quantum disks in the $\CT_i$ into $\s^2$), the interiors of the loops of $\CT_1$, $\CT_2$ are embedded into disjoint subsets of $\s^2$, and $\psi_2^{-1} \circ \psi_1$ (which is only defined on the boundary of $\CT_1$) takes $\nu_1$ to $\nu_2$.
+We refer the reader to \cite[Figures~1.7 and~1.8]{dms2021mating} for further explanation as well as a visualization of the definition of a welding in this setting as well as \cite[Section~1.3]{dms2021mating} for a discussion as to how one can use Moore's theorem to show that the topological gluing of independent trees results in a topological sphere without reference to $\SLE_\kappa$.